 What are Modern Awards?

-- type of employment (full-time, part-time, or casual);
+- types of employment (full-time, part-time, or casual);

-- arrangement of work, including hours, rosters, consultation regarding changes to rosters and breaks;
+- arrangements of work, including hours, rosters, consultation regarding changes to rosters and breaks;

 - overtime rates of pay;

 - penalty rates, including for shifts, weekends and public holidays;

 - annualised wage and salary arrangements;

 - allowances, including for expenses incurred, additional skills, responsibilities or disabilities;